Skatteetaten/architect/README.md

 Architect creates several scripts and files during the prepare stage.

 * Default start script if not provided.
 The main Java class must be specified in the metadata file.
-* Default liveness and readiness scripts [Sjekke!]
+* Default liveness and readiness scripts
-* Logging configuration.
-* Dockerfile - Based on a standard template and customized with information from the metadata file.
+* Applications files are prepared and the layer file structure is created.
+* Log folder is created with correct file permissions.

 #### Metadata file

-The metadata file, openshift.json, contains information required to prepare the Dockerfile as well as the start script, liveness and readiness scripts.
+The metadata file, openshift.json, contains information required to prepare the application layer as well as the start script, liveness and readiness scripts.

+### NodeJs Application

+#### Base image

+Base image name is ```aurora/wrench8```, ```aurora/wrench10```, or ```aurora/wrench12``` depending on NodeJS version.

+#### Content

+This deliverable contains the following

+* NodeJs bundle with the application
+* Metadata file
+* liveness and readiness scripts (Optional)
+* Static resources

+#### Prepare for build
+Architect creates several scripts and files during the prepare stage.

+* The main Javascript file must be specified in the metadata file.
+* Add/create liveness and readiness scripts
+* Application files are extracted and the layer file structure is created.
+* Log folder is created with correct permissions.

+### Doozer Application

+#### Baseimage

+Doozer builds supports an arbitrary base image.

+#### Content
+This deliverable contains the following
+* Application bundle
+* Metadata file

+#### Prepare for build
+Architect creates several files during the prepare stage

+* Start script must be specified in the metadata file.
+* Application is extracted to the location specified in the metadata file.
+* Application files are prepared and the layer file structure is created.
+* Log folder is created with correct permissions.

 ## Deliverable version types